 The Brook Street Band revive the thrilling music-making scene of Handelian London with a programme of sonatas and solos

-Critically acclaimed group The Brook Street Band revive the thrilling music-making scene of Handelian London with a programme of sonatas and solos
+Critically-acclaimed group The Brook Street Band evoke the music-making scene of Handel’s London with a programme of sonatas and solos

 The cello enjoyed a huge surge in popularity in eighteenth-century England, becoming the string instrument of choice for many a fashionable Londoner, along with the harpischord.
-Performing works by composers such as Handel, Arne, Cervetto and Geminiani, The Brook Street Band explore the rich cultural and musical possibilities that led such a diverse group of men, from different countries and religious backgrounds, to chose London as their home.
+Performing works by composers such as Handel, Arne, Cervetto and Geminiani, Tatty Theo and Carolyn Gibley of The Brook Street Band explore the rich cultural and musical possibilities that led such a diverse group of men, from different countries and religious backgrounds, to chose London as their home.

 The Brook Street Band is one of the UK’s leading Handel specialists, taking its name from the London street where the composer lived from 1723-1759.
 Their repertoire of eighteenth-century chamber music is paired with collaborations on larger-scale Handel vocal works with conductors, choirs and venues.
 Their wide discography has been critically-acclaimed and they perform frequent broadcasts for BBC Radio 3.